envoyproxy/data-plane-api/docs/root/configuration/cluster_manager/cluster_stats.rst

-  lb_zone_routing_cross_zone, Counter, Zone aware routing mode but have to send cross zone lb_local_cluster_not_ok, Counter, Local host set is not set or it is panic mode for local cluster lb_zone_number_differs, Counter, Number of zones in local and upstream cluster different
+  lb_zone_routing_cross_zone, Counter, Zone aware routing mode but have to send cross zone lb_local_cluster_not_ok, Counter, Local host set is not set or it is panic mode for local cluster lb_zone_number_differs, Counter, Number of zones in local and upstream cluster different lb_zone_no_capacity_left, Counter, Total number of times ended with random zone selection due to routing error

 Load balancer subset statistics
 -------------------------------